rgilks/royal-game-of-ur-cli/README.md

 ./royal-game-of-ur
 ```

-## Troubleshooting

-If you encounter any issues during setup or running the game, please check the following:

-1. Ensure all prerequisites are correctly installed in the order specified.
-2. Make sure your `PATH` includes the necessary directories for the installed tools.
-3. If you're using a non-Mac system, you may need to adapt some of the commands or find alternative ways to install the required tools.

-If problems persist, please open an issue on the GitHub repository.

 ## Contributing

 This is just a personal project for learning and fun.
-If you want to submit a pull request, I'll consider looking at it someday.
+If you want to submit a pull request, I might look at it someday.
 Feel free to fork the repository or use any ideas from it in your own projects.

 ## License